About the Academic Institute

 Houston Methodist is an academic medical center that is affiliated with Weill Cornell Medical College and the Weill Cornell Graduate School of Medical Sciences of Cornell University.
-The research and education programs at Houston Methodist are coordinated by the Institute for Academic Medicine, under the leadership of IAM director Mauro Ferrari, PhD, president and CEO of the Research Institute, and IAM co-director Timothy Boone, MD, PhD.
-It is advised by a council of chairs of the academic clinical and research departments, and the council of deans, which includes members of the Institute of Medicine, National Academy of Science and National Academy of Engineers.
+The research and education programs at Houston Methodist are coordinated by the Academic Institute, under the leadership of HMAI President H. Dirk Sostman, MD, FACR, MD Anderson Foundation Distinguished Chair in Molecular Imaging, Edward A. Jones, President and CEO of the Houston Methodist Research Institute, and Timothy Boone, MD, PhD, Director of the Education Institute.
+It is advised by a council of chairs of the academic clinical and research departments.

-Houston Methodist's primary academic affiliates are top-ranked Weill Cornell Medical College and New York-Presbyterian Hospital.
-We also have affiliations with Texas A&M Health Science Center and the University of Houston.
+Houston Methodist's primary academic affiliates are top-ranked Weill Cornell Medical College and New York Presbyterian Hospital.
+We also have affiliations with Texas A&M University and the University of Houston.

 Our Annual Report